 When we hear the word bacteria we tend to think of sickness and germs, but you need certain healthy bacteria in your gut to keep your digestive system working.

 The best way is to eat a cup of fat free Greek yogurt or include kefir in your morning smoothie.
 They both have the healthy bacteria known as probiotics.
+I also recommend my Earth Echo Probiotic to boost healthy gut bacteria.

 Research has shown that eating probiotic foods increases the number of times that people go each week and also makes the stool softer.